tom-doerr/aider_dspy/README.md

 # aider-dspy: DSPy-powered AI pair programming

+> ⚠️ **Warning**: This is a work in progress experimental fork of aider.
+The DSPy integration is still under active development and may not be fully stable.

 A fork of [aider](https://github.com/paul-gauthier/aider) that enhances code editing capabilities using DSPy (Deep Structured Programming).

 ## Overview